 Test Lab always uses the latest version of Orchestrator.
 To enable Orchestrator, select Run with Orchestrator from the Additional options screen in instrumentation test setup.

+Step 3.
 Investigate your test results

 When the test starts, you're automatically redirected to the test results page.
 Tests can take a number of minutes to run, depending on the number of different configurations you have selected and the test timeout duration set for your tests.
 After your tests have run, you can review test results.
 See Analyzing Firebase Test Lab Results to learn more about how to interpret the test results.